Briancodes23/Java-SE/README.md

 Project: CW2013

-University computer programming standard project i developed for coursework Java.
-2013 - 2014
+University computer programming standard project i developed for my coursework in Java during 2013 - 2014

 What type of project is this?